SymblDev/reusable-react-components/README.md

     <br>

     #### Usage of Hook
-  - To get real-time closed captions.
+  - To get the real-time closed captions.

     ```javascript
     const { closedCaption } = useSymbl(symblConfig);
     ```

-  - To get real-time transcripts.
+  - To get the real-time transcripts.

     ```javascript
     const { transcripts } = useSymbl(symblConfig);
     ```

-  - To get real-time messages with sentiment score.
+  - To get the real-time messages with sentiment score.

     ```javascript
     const { messagesWithSentiment } = useSymbl(symblConfig);
     ```

-  In order to get all the things at once we can simply destructure the required fields from `useSymbl` Hook.
+  In order to get all the features we can simply destructure the required fields from `useSymbl` Hook.

     ```javascript
     const {